reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 ## Summary

-In this lab, you have noted the connection strings of devices that are pre deployed and created a Azure Data Explorer cluster and created a database and connected it to the IoT Hub which was pre-deployed ran the simulator and visualized the data in it.
+In this lab, you started by noting the connection strings of pre-deployed IoT devices.
+You then created an Azure Data Explorer cluster and set up a database to store and query data.
+After connecting the database to the IoT Hub, you ran a simulator to generate IoT data, which was ingested into Azure Data Explorer.
+Finally, you visualized the data to analyze and gain insights, showcasing how Azure services can be used to build an effective IoT data pipeline.

 ## You have successfully completed the lab!!